blischalk/slae/exercise6/shell-storm.md

   instructions
 - Place the modified shellcode into the stub c program and verify that it continues to work properly

+The source code for this exercise can be found [here](https://github.com/blischalk/slae/tree/master/exercise6)

 ### Shellcode 1: Reboot